Visualizing Patient Origin in North Carolina Using Zipcode in R

 The main workflow here it to merge the data frame containing patient count by county with that of the map coordinates of each NC county.
 Some data wrangling is needed to translate patient zipcode to county names before the final merging of the data frames.
 Some contents of this blog post are inspired by this post by Peter Haschke.

-This post assumes that you have a beginner knowledge of R and its data wrangling functions in tidyverse, as well as the pipe operator.
+in tidyverse, as well as the pipe operator.
 If not, these links will provide you with some refreshers!

 We start by loading the following packages in R: